 Data concerning health, sex life or sexual orientation

-2.Personal information we collect about you
+2.Personal information we collect about you and how we collect it

 We may collect and use the following personal information about you: